Use This Genius Tip To Find The Most Potent, Disease-Fighting Olive Oil

 How do you pick the best olive oil?

 To ensure he gets an olive oil with max disease-fighting potential, Li always chooses an EVOO monovarietal (meaning: made from a single type of olive as opposed to a blend) featuring one of three types of olives.

 His top pick: Koroneiki olive oil made with Greek Koroneiki olives.
-"This is a common olive native to the Peloponnesus that's very potent in the bioactive polyphenol compound hydroxytyrosol, which is highly immune-enhancing, anti-angiogenic, and helps protect your DNA from damage," says Li, who added that all of these qualities are important for protecting against a variety of chronic diseases such as cancer.
+"This is a common olive native to the Peloponnesus that's very potent in the bioactive polyphenol compound hydroxytyrosol, which is highly immune-enhancing, anti-angiogenic, and helps protect your DNA2 from damage," says Li, who added that all of these qualities are important for protecting against a variety of chronic diseases such as cancer.

 Monovarietals with similarly potent polyphenol content, which also get Li's seal of approval, include Moraiolo (from Italy) and Picual (from Spain).
 "When I go shopping, I always pick up the bottle and turn it around to see if they identify one of these olives," he says.

 What's the best way to consume it?